 calculating regular tax but not in calculating AMT).

 Under the AMT system, a taxpayer must determine his or her alternative minimum taxable income (AMTI) using the separate AMT rules.
 Because the calculation of AMTI is based on the calculation of regular tax income, the calculation (which is done on Form 6251) begins with the taxpayer's adjusted gross income (if the taxpayer claims a standard deduction) or the taxpayer's adjusted gross income less itemized deductions if the taxpayer itemizes.
 The taxpayer adds or subtracts any AMT adjustment or AMT preference items to determine AMTI before the AMT exemption.
 The taxpayer then deducts his or her AMT exemption (if any) to arrive at AMTI.

 The taxpayer next applies the AMT rates to AMTI to determine his or her tentative minimum tax.
 The tentative minimum tax is reduced by any AMT foreign tax credit available to the taxpayer.
 If the taxpayer’s tentative minimum tax (after applying the AMT foreign tax credit) exceeds his or her regular tax, the excess of the tentative minimum tax over the regular tax is the taxpayer’s AMT.

 The basic formula for calculating AMT is as follows:

 NOTE: This formula is for use only in estimating the amount of a taxpayer’s AMT liability.
-In order to determine the actual liability, a taxpayer must use Form 6251.
+In order to determine the actual liability, Form 6251 must be completed.

 Start with: Regular taxable income